 - Gout, caused by a buildup of uric acid crystals in the joint

-- Pseudogout, a buildup of calcium crystals in the joint fluid
+- Pseudogout, is a buildup of calcium crystals in the joint fluid

-- Septic arthritis, caused by infection inside the knee joint
+- Septic arthritis, caused by an infection inside the knee joint

 In addition to septic arthritis, other infections can also cause knee pain.
 Most infections also cause warmth and tenderness in the joint, and it’s not uncommon to have a fever as well.